The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-These direct trains cover the 117 km distance in an average of 3 h 40 m but if you time it right, some trains will get you there in just 2 h 13 m .
+These direct trains cover the 117 km distance in an average of 3 h 37 m but if you time it right, some trains will get you there in just 2 h 13 m .

-The slowest trains will take 8 h 30 m and usually involve a change or two along the way, but you might be able to save a few pennies if you’re on a budget.
+The slowest trains will take 7 h 28 m and usually involve a change or two along the way, but you might be able to save a few pennies if you’re on a budget.

-|Train Companies:||Deutsche Bahn|
+|Train companies||Deutsche Bahn|

+Deutsche Bahn (DB) is the main provider of train services in Germany, making on average 40, 000 journeys per day.
+A special feature of Deutsche Bahn is its wide range of ticket types, savings offers including Super Saver, Saver, and Flexible fares and discount cards like the Bahncard 25, 50 and 100, which you can also use for your train between Prague and Dresden.
 DB uses different types of trains such as the ICE (Intercity Express), IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn) on its routes, which differ in terms of comfort and the time required to travel.
-For example, bathrooms are standard amenities, but other services like onboard restaurants or free WiFi are only available on certain trains.
+For example, while bathrooms are standard amenities, services like an onboard restaurant or free WiFi are only available on certain trains.

 With 15 connections a day, trains offer the most convenient way to travel between Prague and Dresden.
 Deutsche Bahn offers all the train services along this route, with some as direct, while others entail two transfers in Děčín and Bad Schandau.
 When taking a direct train passengers can expect journey times of just two hours 15 minutes, while transfers increase the journey time to a little over three hours.